-In this task type, the student reads a literary passage.
+In this task type, students read a literary passage.
 A picture related to the passage may be included.
-The student then answers three questions about the passage.
+Students then answer three questions about the passage.
 The answer choices may be pictures or text.

 Aligned 2012 ELD Standards: PI.B.6, PI.B.7, PI.B.8, PII.A.1, PII.A.2